-When Bloomberg broke the story last week about Google’s new RankBrain algorithm, the news finally gave reason for some of the volatile organic search rankings reported in 2015.
+When Bloomberg broke the story last week about Google’s new RankBrain algorithm, the news finally gave a reason for some of the volatile organic search fluctuations reported in 2015.
 Just about every time major changes to Google algorithms roll out, the rankings of many websites take a roller coaster ride.
 RankBrain, one of several Google algorithm changes this year, is a big one.

 For a glimpse into the state of Google’s search algorithm today, we will look at what RankBrain is and how it changes organic search ranking.
 We will also review other reported changes to Google algorithms this year and what we can expect to see in the near future.

 Google’s RankBrain is a new a machine learning system, an artificial intelligence, that is now a major factor in the search ranking process.
 Used in processing a large percentage of search queries, RankBrain is learning to better interpret what people search for, the intent behind those strings of words.
 As the number of complex, long-tail queries never before used in search continues to grow (think voice search), RankBrain’s ability to interpret those new query sets will grow as well.

 A significant part of Google’s search algorithm today, RankBrain helps determine which webpages should appear in search results for a given query and how those pages should rank.
 In FAQ: All About the New Google RankBrain Algorithm, Search Engine Land founding editor Danny Sullivan provides an overview of what we know so far.